Lieb-Robinson bounds with exponential-in-volume tails: Spontaneous symmetry-breaking phases of finite symmetries

 where $\mathcal{N}$ is a normalization factor to ensure that $\langle\psi(\beta)|\psi(\beta)\rangle=1$.
-Here, the product is over all nearest neighbor vertices on the $d$-dimensional hypercubic lattice.
+Here, the product is over all nearest-neighbor vertices on the $d$-dimensional hypercubic lattice.
 Although $|\psi(\beta)\rangle$ is a $d$-dimensional quantum state, it also encodes a $d$-dimensional classical partition function.
 It is easy to see that $Z_iZ_j$ correlation functions in $|\psi\rangle$ can be identified with spin-spin correlation functions in the classical Ising model.
 It follows that

 where $\beta_c$ is the classical Ising critical temperature and $\mu$ is a finite inverse correlation length.
-For example, for $d=2$, $\beta_c=\frac{\log (1+\sqrt{2})}{2}$.
+For example, for $d=2$, $\beta_c=\log (1+\sqrt{2})/2$.
 Because there is a long-range order parameter for $\beta>\beta_c$, one might suspect that $|\psi(\beta>\beta_c)\rangle$ belongs in the $\mathbb{Z}_2$ ferromagnetic phase.
 However,

 where $cR^{d-1}$ is the surface area of the radius $R$ ball in $d$ dimensions.
-The above scaling of the disorder parameter holds for all values of $\beta$, including for $\beta>\beta_c$.
+The above scaling of the disorder parameter holds for all values of $\beta$, including for $\beta>\beta_c$, which can be calculated by relating the disorder parameter to a ratio of 2d classical Ising partition functions, where the only difference between the partition functions comes from deleting the spin-spin couplings along $\partial R$ in the numerator.
+The scaling is then expected from extensivity of free energy $Z=e^{\beta F}$.
+Further details can be obtained from Appendix A2 of Sahay et al.\cite{sahay20251}.
 Therefore, this state violates the bound in Theorem~\ref{thm:disorder} for all finite $\beta$, in any dimension.
-We therefore conclude that $|\psi(\beta)\rangle$, despite the fact that it demonstrates a long ranged order parameter for all $\beta>\beta_c$, is not in the vicinity of the ferromagnetic fixed point (where a quasi-adiabatic generator satisfying Def.~\ref{defquasilocal} is guaranteed by \cite{yin2024}) for any finite $\beta>\beta_c$.
+We therefore conclude that $|\psi(\beta)\rangle$, despite the fact that it demonstrates a long-ranged order parameter for all $\beta>\beta_c$, is not in the vicinity of the ferromagnetic fixed point (where a quasi-adiabatic generator satisfying Def.~\ref{defquasilocal} is guaranteed by \cite{yin2024}) for any finite $\beta>\beta_c$.
 We conjecture that this state is not in the ferromagnetic phase in any $d$; an independent argument for this result in $d=2$ is found in \cite{sahay20251}.